 An inventor might individually apply for a patent on his or her concept.
 If two or more individuals take part within the creation of an invention, the legislation requires that each one apply for a patent as joint inventor.
 An individual making use of for a patent on a concept she or he didn't invent is subject to legal penalties and invalidation of the patent, if one was issued.

 If you need help with patent protection, you can post your legal need (or post your job) on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.